 Some OTC drugs are covered by Indiana Medicaid.
 Even listed OTC drugs require a doctor’s prescription to be covered.
 You can find the OTC Drug Formulary within each PDL option listed above on this page.

 - Hoosier Care Connect – Provides a short list of OTC drugs for the treatment of some illnesses.
 Most of these OTC drugs are generic.

 Specialty drugs are drugs that are usually used to treat complex medical conditions and have unique storage and handling instructions.
 Often these medications are injectable and high cost.
 These medications have to be filled at our preferred specialty pharmacy.
-These drugs are marked on the PDL with the letter “S” next to the specialty drug name.

 Some drugs may need prior authorization from MHS.
 If you need a drug that requires prior authorization, you or your doctor will need to provide information about your health in order for a decision to be made about whether or not MHS can pay for the drug.
 MHS covers some drugs injected in a doctor’s office or clinic and some medications taken by mouth that are classified as specialty drugs.
 These drugs must be approved through MHS before MHS will cover them.
 The list of specialty drugs is available on our website.
 You or your doctor must send a request for prior authorization if:

 - A drug is listed as non-preferred on the PDL or if certain conditions need to be met prior to you receiving the drug.